mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :alt: alternate text
    :align: center

+   Command window of the SSH working when booting the NUC.

 Before we will shh into the NUC from another ground station device, we will setup the WiFi.

 Wireless connection between base station device and on-board NUCs